sdotson/blog-posts/clean architecture.md

 - **Common reuse** - No unneccesary dependencies.
 - **Acyclic dependencies** - Avoid cycles by using the dependency inversion principle or creating a new component with shared functionality that other components depend upon.
 - **Stable dependencies** - Less stable components should depend on more stable components.
-- **Stable abstractions** - Stable components should be abstract and and less table components whould be more concrete.
+- **Stable abstractions** - Stable components should be abstract and less stable components should be more concrete.

 Clean architecture advocates for organizing code into domain logic, interface adaptors, interfaces, entities, and use cases.